undeadwanderer/undead-userscripts/README.md

 ### Scripts in this repo:

+- !NEW! **derpibooru-compact-image-names** — Edits image "View" and "Download" links to use only the rating, artist (origin) and character tags in image filenames.

-- !NEW! **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
+- **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
 Fork of an abandoned userscript by CAHCET.
 See the script's folder for more information.

-- !NEW! **derpibooru-compact-image-names** — Edits image "View" and "Download" links to use only the rating, artist (origin) and character tags in image filenames.

 - **eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.